HWQuantum/Rectangular-Zernike-Polynomials/README.rst

 Example
 -------

-To generate 10 modes over a rectangular with width 200 and height 300:
+To generate 10 modes over a rectangle with width 200 and height 300:

 .. code:: python